 Operating in a Digitised Economy

 Online connectivity brings a corresponding change in consumer behaviour.
 This affects customer tolerance, dialogue, loyalty and promotion.
-According to the Office for National Statistics, 8 out 10 people in the UK go online daily, 70% access the internet using a mobile phone, and 77% buy goods and access services online.
+According to the Office for National Statistics, 87% of all adults used the internet daily or almost every day in 2019 and for the first time, more than half of adults aged 65 years and over shopped online.

 There’s a common saying that goes, ‘if it’s not on Facebook, it didn’t happen’.
 Similarly, if businesses don’t improve their digital strategies and online presence, they risk turning into outdated organisations abandoned on the 10th page of a Google search.